-The secret is a scientific principle acknowledged to be perfect by experts throughout the world.
+The secret is a scientific principle acknowl-edged to be perfect by experts throughout the world.
 Developed by German scientists, AD-DIATOR is now being used all over Europe.
-Pan American Airways, American Express and other companies as well as millions of people like you in 51 countries use and rave over ADDIATOR.
+Pan American Airways, American Express and other companies as well as millions of peo-ple like you in 51 countries use and rave over ADDIATOR.

-From all over come reports of nerve-wracking additions of long columns becoming easy as a game . . . of the speed ... the sureness ... the simplicity of this miracle machine!
+From all over come reports of nerve-wracking additions of long columns becoming easy as a game . . . of the speed .. the sureness ... the simplicity of this mir-acle machine!
 Think what this means to you.
-Now at last you can check everything you buy . . . every bill . every statement . . . and never lose a penny be-cause of mistakes.
-You can add up your budget ... check your children's school work ... add up checks ... inventories mileage expenses keep track of what you
+Now at last you can check everything you buy . . every bill . . . every statement ... and never lose a penny be-cause of mistakes.
+You can add up your budget ... check your children's school work ... add up checks ... inventories . records of car mileage . . . expenses keep track of what you spend each day . . . yes, do 1,001 everyday adding and subtracting jobs.